must108/must108/README.md

     ]
 ```
 <div align="center">
-hello! my name is mustaeen ahmed, and i'm a software engineer and a computer science student at the university of central florida. i'm currently a software developer at the association for computing machinery, and i'm extremely passionate about machine learning, data analytics/visualization, and web/application development.
+hello! my name is mustaeen ahmed, and i'm a software engineer and a computer science student at the university of central florida. i'm extremely passionate about machine learning, data analytics/visualization, and web/application development.
 </div>

 <div align="center">